 We do not require any standardized tests for admission to the DNP Program.

 Students in the Doctor of Nursing Practice Program are eligible for university and college funding.
 All students are encouraged to file an updated FAFSA form each year.
 The College of Nursing awards internal scholarships on a rolling basis each spring to currently admitted students.

-The Doctor of Nursing Practice degree prepares graduates to be advanced care providers in roles as nurse practitioners.
+The Doctor of Nursing Practice (MS to DNP pathway ) prepares graduates to be advanced care providers.
 Applicants are encouraged to review the program requirements and information found in the handbooks, and on the college's website.